tomatolog/manticore/docs/5_searching/collations.rst

 language tailoring); it should behave similar to ``utf8_general_ci`` collation in MySQL.
 The second one is a simple bytewise comparison.

-Collation can be overridden via ManticoreQL on a per-session basis using ``SET collation_connection`` statement.
-All subsequent ManticoreQL queries will use this collation.
+Collation can be overridden via SphinxQL on a per-session basis using ``SET collation_connection`` statement.
+All subsequent SphinxQL queries will use this collation.
 ManticoreAPI and ManticoreSE queries will use the server default collation, as specified in `collation\_server <../searchd_program_configuration_options/collationserver.md>`__